csabapalfi/pagespeed-insights-scripts/README.md

 Get a score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

-> For recommendations about using the score check out my blog post: [What's in the Google PageSpeed score?](https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91)

   - [Requirements](#requirements)
   - [Usage](#usage)
     - [multiple runs](#multiple-runs)